SWISS PINOT NOIR MASTERCLASS

 - 2011 Pinot Noir No. 3, Schlossgut Bachtobel, Thurgau

 - 2011 Pinot Noir Barrique, Domain de Montmollin, Neuchâtel

 - 2013 Lapon, Jean-René Germanier, Valais

 It is a lot of work to pitch and put together a masterclass but we hope it will bring us, and Swiss wine, more attention.

 PS: We have over 40 different Swiss Pinots and can put together a variety of Pinot tasting case for you.
 Just give us a call.

 Pinot Noir Balavaud Grand Cru, Cave Jean-René Germanier

 We intentionally started with the unoaked Balavaud Grand Cru to give people an idea of what quality typically Swiss Pinot Noir tastes like.
-This is the red grape that we in Switzerland mostly drink.
+This is the style of wine that we in Switzerland mostly drink.

 This is a lovely wine - but in a masterclass like this the first wine always has it unfair.
 As one participant said "I thought the first one was a delicious wine - and then I tasted the others".

 The next three wines also are not flagship wines but very good "middle range" wines that represent what we Swiss drink, and are exceptional value when compared with similarly priced Pinot from elsewhere.